 Late applications will not be considered.

-Applications by post should use the correct value of postage stamps and allow sufficient time to ensure delivery not later than the closing date of to be chosen by the LCDC but no later than 30 September 2019..
+Applications by post should use the correct value of postage stamps and allow sufficient time to ensure delivery not later than the closing date of to be chosen by the LCDC but no later than 30 August 2019.

 Claims that any application form has been lost or delayed in the post will not be considered, unless applicants have a Post Office Certificate of Posting in support of such claims.

 Breaches of the terms and conditions of the grants scheme may result in sanctions including disbarment from future grant applications.